Risk Management

 Crisis Management and Business Continuity Planning

 In the event of a crisis, Kirin Holdings provides the required support and instructions to Group companies, and Group companies report to and consult with Kirin Holdings, thereby mutually working together and establishing a system to respond appropriately.
-In addition, the Company is pursuing the maintenance of a BCP in preparation for all kinds of crisis events such as natural disasters and infectious diseases, and we have conducted a drill for a hypothetical earthquake directly under the Tokyo metropolitan area in 2022.
-We are regularly reviewing our initial response to disasters and recovery plans for business continuity, and shall strive to expand and improve our effective business continuity plan.
+We are also advancing the development of a Business Continuity Plan (BCP) to prepare for all types of crises, such as natural disasters and infectious diseases.
+We regularly review our initial response and recovery plans aimed at business continuity in the event of a disaster.
+Based on these plans, we conduct drills focusing on specific business areas, assuming scenarios like a major earthquake directly under the capital area.
+Through these exercises, we strive to enhance the effectiveness of our BCP by identifying issues and considering countermeasures.

 Risk Management Initiatives